-Web 2.0 has been a major buzz phrase for years, but what does Web 2.0 really mean?
+Web 2.0 has been a significant buzzphrase for years, but what does Web 2.0 mean?
 How has the Internet changed recently, and what does Web 2.0 mean for ordinary people and small businesses?

 Web 2.0 User Input

 There was a time within many readers’ lives when the Internet was primarily the demesne of nerdy individuals and major corporations.
-At that point, blogging either did not exist or was in its infancy, which relegated most user input to either buying something, reading a website someone else had built, or building their own website.
-There was a de facto near-monopoly affecting online information until Web 2.0 began to change the face of the internet.
+At that point, blogging either did not exist or was in its infancy, which relegated most user input to either buying something, reading a website someone else had built, or building their website.
+A de facto near-monopoly affected online information until Web 2.0 began to change the face of the internet.

-It is important to note that in that previous era, building a website was far more difficult than it is now.
-There were no “point and click” website builders, and many individuals coded their early sites using the Notepad program on their computers.
-As well, finding affordable hosting was also a challenge, and many early website owners also had to purchase and maintain their own servers.
+It is important to note that in that previous era, building a website was far more complicated than it is now.
+There was no “point and click” website builders, and many individuals coded their early sites using the Notepad program on their computers.
+Finding affordable hosting was also a challenge, and many early website owners also had to purchase and maintain their servers.
 These imposed reasonably large barriers to entry.

-Web 2.0 is different in that the prior barriers are largely gone.
-As well, many websites have appeared that allow users to submit their own content.
-Social media allows for simple postings on a pre-made forum, and blogging is now a very mainstream operation.
-Even traditional articles published on major websites, complete with editorial oversight, now have un-moderated comment sections where anyone can say their peace.
+Web 2.0 is different in that the primary barriers are primarily gone.
+Many websites have also appeared that allow users to submit their content.
+Social media allows for simple postings on a pre-made forum, and blogging is now a mainstream operation.
+With editorial oversight, even traditional articles published on prominent websites now have un-moderated comment sections where anyone can say their peace.

 The widespread usage of the Internet has led to the differentiation of ideas, where anyone’s voice can be heard.
 This has opened up tremendous capabilities for sharing knowledge and solving puzzles.
-There is also a great deal of information on the internet appearing in the form of posts, blogs, articles, and tons more (guidebooks, recipes, checklists, creative works, just about anything you can imagine).
+There is also a great deal of information on the internet in the form of posts, blogs, articles, and tons more (guidebooks, recipes, checklists, creative works, just about anything you can imagine).

 Voting With Their Phones